MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

    costs only 799 Euro.

 * All `X3A` seem to have 13.3" displays.

+#### ATIV Book 8 ####
+On a first glance, the Samsung ATIV Book 8 NP880Z5E-X01 looked quite promising.
+But it doesn't have an SSD, it weights 2.54 kg, but has no optical drive.

 ## Notebooks that did not meet the criteria ##